Kevinpyx/hand-motion-and-gesture/README.md

 # Handimatronics: Controlling Robots with Your Hand

-This project uses the Lucas Kanade optical flow Method with gesture recognition to produce Robot Motion using the MyroC Library.
+This project is a class project collaboratively developed by Michael O'Connor and Yuxin (Kevin) Peng in Fall 2022 for CSC-262 Computer Vision instructed by Jerod Weinman as the final class project.
+It uses the Lucas Kanade optical flow Method with gesture recognition to control Robot Motion using the MyroC Library.

  ###                  Description of Project